 So Joshua made himself flint knives and circumcised the sons of Israel at Gibeath-haaraloth.
-This is the reason why Joshua circumcised them: all the people who came out of Egypt who were males, all the men of war, died in the wilderness along the way after they came out of Egypt.
-For all the people who came out were circumcised, but all the people who were born in the wilderness along the way as they came out of Egypt had not been circumcised.
-For the sons of Israel walked forty years in the wilderness, until all the nation, that is, the men of war who came out of Egypt, perished because they did not listen to the voice of the LORD, to whom the LORD had sworn that He would not let them see the land which the LORD had sworn to their fathers to give us, a land flowing with milk and honey.
-Their children whom He raised up in their place, Joshua circumcised; for they were uncircumcised, because they had not circumcised them along the way.
-Now when they had finished circumcising all the nation, they remained in their places in the camp until they were healed.
+4 This is the reason why Joshua circumcised them: all the people who came out of Egypt who were males, all the men of war, died in the wilderness along the way after they came out of Egypt.
+5 For all the people who came out were circumcised, but all the people who were born in the wilderness along the way as they came out of Egypt had not been circumcised.
+6 For the sons of Israel walked forty years in the wilderness, until all the nation, that is, the men of war who came out of Egypt, perished because they did not listen to the voice of the LORD, to whom the LORD had sworn that He would not let them see the land which the LORD had sworn to their fathers to give us, a land flowing with milk and honey.
+7 Their children whom He raised up in their place, Joshua circumcised; for they were uncircumcised, because they had not circumcised them along the way.
+8 Now when they had finished circumcising all the nation, they remained in their places in the camp until they were healed.
 (Joshua 5:3-8 NASB, emphasis mine) The authorial comment above marks a scene change between v.
 3 and v.
 8. After they were circumcised, the men remained at camp until the wounds of circumcision were healed.
 Verses 4-7 provide the explanation of why it was necessary to circumcise even the grown men who were soldiers.
 They were not circumcised by their faithless parents in the wilderness.
-Covenant obedience in circumcising the nation must precede victory in battle.
+148 Milk-giving cows Application: Covenant obedience in circumcising the nation must precede victory in battle.
 God will not fight for Israel if they remain ritually unclean and in violation of covenant requirements.
+Likewise, God will not fight our battles if we ignore and violate His word.
 Now Adonijah the son of Haggith exalted himself, saying, "I will be king."
 So he prepared for himself chariots and horsemen with fifty men to run before him.
-His father had never crossed him at any time by asking, "Why have you done so?"
+6 His father had never crossed him at any time by asking, "Why have you done so?"
 And he was also a very handsome man, and he was born after Absalom.
-(1 Kings 1:5-6 NASB, emphasis mine) This authorial comment prepares us for another narcissistic Absalom-like figure who attempts to usurp the kingdom through charm and charisma.
+(1 Kings 1:5-6 NASB, emphasis mine) This authorial comment prepares us for another narcissistic149 Absalom-like figure who attempts to usurp the kingdom through charm and charisma.
 But it performs another function in the story.
 It shows that David had been negligent in disciplining Adonijah, just as he had been with Absalom.
 These two highly privileged sons had spiraled out of control, and David had not done anything about it-either when he was younger or now that he is old and close to death. b.
-Description &lt;sup>147 Narcissism is self-worship.

-These resemble authorial comments, but they provide less explanation.
+Description These resemble authorial comments, but they provide less explanation.